W1ESD/W1ESD/README.md

 ## Hi, I'm Wissam  👋

-I had pure sake of enjoyement when building softwares! 👨‍💻
+I build software purely for the enjoyment of it! 👨‍💻

-- 👯 I'm always interested in collaborating on exciting projects .
+👯 I'm always interested in collaborating on exciting projects.

 Let's connect and work together on amazing projects! 😄

+Feel free to contact me!